 Aquarium Care for the Whole Family

-An understanding parent relieves some of the the pressure on a child, and eases the sting when things go wrong.
+An understanding parent relieves some of the pressure on a child and eases the sting when things go wrong.
 Unfortunately, every new fish keeper makes some mistakes.
-Even if a child performs all of the maintenance tasks listed above perfectly there is a chance fish will die anyway, for reasons beyond anyone’s control.
+Even if a child performs all of the maintenance tasks listed above perfectly there are reasons a fish might die anyway, for reasons beyond anyone’s control.

-For kids, the guilt of losing a pet under their care can be heartbreaking and potentially drive them to quit the hobby altogether.
+For kids, the guilt of losing a pet under their care can be heartbreaking and potentially drive them to quit the hobby.
 By sharing the burden and the benefits of aquarium care with their parents, kids are less likely to become frustrated when bad things happen.

 It also creates a bonding opportunity where parents and kids have a common interest.
 The chance for kids and parents to share the same hobby is rare, but caring for a family aquarium lets everyone take pride in something they have done together.